Killin Railway: Construction

 Share subscriptions locally were slow to be taken up at first, but with the help of Breadalbane and others, the money was raised, mostly from small traders locally.
-As no-one was objecting to the line, a Parliamentary hearing for incorporation was unnecessary, only a Board of Trade certificate being required; this was permitted under the Railway Constructional Facilities Act, 1864.
+As no-one was objecting to the line, a parliamentary hearing for incorporation was unnecessary, only a Board of Trade certificate being required; this was permitted under the Railways Construction Facilities Act 1864.
 The certificate was received on 8 August 1883, and tenders for the construction had already been invited, and received.
 Authorised capital was £20,785.

 One of the tenders, at £13,783, was £3,000 cheaper than the next lowest.
 The directors had misgivings about the competence of this contractor, MacDonald of Skye, but they accepted the tender.

 There were some considerable bridges in the line, to be built as mass-concrete arch structures.
 MacDonald needed materials for them; his lack of credit at the bank made difficulties for him in obtaining bulk materials, and progress was very slow.
 By November 1884 MacDonald was in serious difficulties, unable to pay his men and unable to obtain even feed for the horses on the work.
 The contract was terminated, and re-allocated to John Best of Glasgow.
 Much time had been lost and the 1885 summer season was now lost.

 As the time for actual opening approached, the designation of the stations needed to be decided.
 A suggestion was Killin Junction, Killin, and Killin Pier.
 (The Callander and Oban already had a "Killin" on its line).
 It was then thought that the Loch ought to be referred to, and the pier station was called Loch Tay.

 On 8 September 1885 Major Marindin, the Board of Trade inspector, was due to assess the line for passenger operation.
 However a severe snowstorm dislocated the trains and he was unable to be there.
 The cloud had a silver lining, for the Callander had a considerable amount of coal to deliver in the Killin area, by road cartage, which could not operate.
 The Killin Railway could at least get the coal to Killin, and could bring farmers' produce out.
 The contractor's engine was used.
 Marindin's re-arranged inspection was successful, and the line had an opening ceremony on 13 March 1886.
 It opened for public passenger operation on 1 April 1886.
 The Callander and Oban station named Killin was renamed Glenoglehead.